SchoolOfCode/workshop-typescript-types-of-weather-fishavoiders/Not-a-fish-plan.md

 ## do some coding??? probably in App.tsx
 - remove boilerplate stuff
 - use the API
-- create button components
+- create components
+- create state
-- text input components
+    - Form